pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 I knew the hardest part was going to fine-tune the video pipeline between the laptop and the Pi.
 I wanted to tackle this first and only spend time on other features when I was sure it was worth it.

-I chose to encode and send the stream using [`ffmpeg`](https://ffmpeg.org/) on my laptop (which is known to be the swiss-army knife of audio and video manipulation).
+I chose to encode and send the stream using [`ffmpeg`](https://ffmpeg.org/) on my laptop (which is known to be the Swiss-army knife of audio and video manipulation).
 It takes care of screen-grabbing, video encoding, encapsulation and networking and provides fine-grained controls over all steps.
 Its numerous options can often feel overwhelming, but digging the docs have never let me down.

-For the receiving end, I considered several ffmpeg-compatible video players with Direct Rendering Manager support, including `mpv`, `vlc`, and `ffplay` (more on that topic later).
+For the receiving end, I considered several `ffmpeg`-compatible video players with Direct Rendering Manager support, including `mpv`, `vlc`, and `ffplay` (more on that topic later).

 ### Raspberry Pi initial setup

-I started whith a fresh Raspberry Pi OS install, which I flashed on my SD card using the usual commands :
+I started with a fresh Raspberry Pi OS install, which I flashed on my SD card using the usual commands :

 {% highlight console %}
 pierre@laptop:~ $ lsblk -f # Identify SD card block device